Skip Ribbon Commands

 • crave comfort foods, including simple carbs such as pasta, breads, and sugar.
 With excess unhealthy calories and a lack of fresh fruits, vegetables, and whole grains, fatigue often sets in, leading to increased sleepiness and weight gain.

-• feel anxious, irritable, have trouble sleeping, or decreased appetite.
+• feel anxious, irritable, have trouble sleeping or decreased appetite.
 These symptoms are more common with the spring/summer form of SAD.

 Researchers have not determined what causes SAD.
 There is some evidence pointing to a disruption of a person's "circadian rhythm" — the body's natural cycle of sleeping and waking.
 As the days shorten, the decreasing amount of light can throw off the body's natural clock, triggering depression.
-Sunlight also plays a role in the brain's production of melatonin and serotonin.
-During winter, your body produces more melatonin (which encourages sleep) and less serotonin (which fights depression).
-Researchers do not know why some people are more susceptible to SAD than others.

 In general, SAD is a better-recognized disorder in adults because so many children's mental health disorders emerge over time.
 Diagnosing SAD in a child is not easy, because determining the pattern of depression takes time.
-A doctor will typically attempt to determine whether a child is suffering from depression or anxiety first, then look at the pattern over time.
+A doctor will typically try to determine whether a child is suffering from depression or anxiety first, then look at the pattern over time.
 The diagnosis of SAD is made only if a person meets criteria for a diagnosis of depression and if a seasonal pattern of symptoms has been present for at least 2 years.

 In order to diagnose SAD, doctors need to perform a medical exam to rule out other possible causes of the symptoms.
 They may also administer questionnaires to determine mood and look for seasonal patterns.